Mpitula/CMPG323-Project-3-37460366/README.md

 ## Setup Instructions

 ### 1. Clone the Repository
--First, clone the repository to your local machine -Using Visual Studio 2022 Community Edition
+- First, clone the repository to your local machine
+- Using Visual Studio 2022 Community Edition

 ### 2. Open the Project in Visual Studio
 - Open Visual Studio 2022.